atrejojr/VGA-SnakeGameFinal/README.md

   vga_display_2 - responsible for the Hsync and Vsync outputs of the VGA display and making sure that everything is displayed in the correct area of the screen in the playing area we desire

 ```

 We did not need to use any test benches to test our game.
-What was more beneficial to us was testing different states and outputs such as endgame and score by creating LED outputs on the FPGA board to temporarily see if these features were working as intended.
+Instead, we pushed and tested our code throught the FPGA and real-time inputs as we changed the corresponding outputs.

 ### <ins>Project Inspiration:</ins>